DamianRene/NeoTree/.gitignore/PULL_REQUEST_TEMPLATE.md

 on a pull request (it will clutter the discussion of the request).

-Also don't be worried if the request is closed or not integrated--sometimes the priorities of Adafruit's GitHub code (education, ease of use) might not match the priorities of the pull request.
+Also don't be worried if the request is closed or not integrated--sometimes the priorities of GitHub code (education, ease of use) might not match the priorities of the pull request.
 Don't fret, the open source community thrives on forks and GitHub makes it easy to keep your changes in a forked repo.